UZBEKISTAN: Police excuses for literature seizure raids

 Then on 27 March, after discovering that fellow Baptists had published information about the raid and literature seizure on the internet, the same officers came back to the Binkovskys' home.
 They threatened the couple that they should not tell others, including fellow Baptists living abroad, about the police actions.
 Officers again questioned the couple.

 Yashnobod Anti-terrorist Police Chief Jabbor Rizkulov insisted that the Police acted lawfully.
 Asked on 30 March about the reasons of the raid and confiscation of Christian literature, including a Bible, he refused to comment.
 "You are calling from a foreign country, but this is Uzbekistan with its own laws," he told Forum 18 on 30 March.

 Asked why - if the Police acted lawfully - officers threatened the Baptists not to tell their fellow-believers, Rizkulov responded: "Send any further questions through the Foreign Ministry."
 He then refused to talk to Forum 18.

 Tashkent: Bibles, phones, computer seized under "passport regime inspection"

-Three Police officers, who included Anti-terror Police Officer Tuychi Azizov and a local Police Officer who gave his name as Batyr (who did not give his last name), raided the home of Protestant couple Andrei and Tursuna Li in Tashkent's Uchtepe District in the early evening of 28 February.
+Three Police officers, who included police Struggle with Extremism and Terrorism Department officer Tuychi Azizov and a local Police Officer who gave his name as Batyr (who did not give his last name), raided the home of Protestant couple Andrei and Tursuna Li in Tashkent's Uchtepe District in the early evening of 28 February.